Japoneris/Pokedex_upscaling/readme.md

 # TODO

+- [ ] Implement SSIM and PSNR to evaluate the algorithm, as MSE loss is not enough.
 - [ ] Small pixel images:
     - Tested: interpolation with `cv.INTER_NEAREST` to keep a pixel-like image.
     - Problem: Images are too small, and the network struggle to identify patterns / informations